sjbennett123/gloryforthefist/content/rules/formal_magic.md

 **Local Chapter Only (LCO)**: This is a special plot-related item that can only be used in the issuing chapter.
 To all other chapters, the item does not exist for use in-game.
 These items are not intended to be used to alter the rules or create effects that are outside the system.

 **Pyramid**: This term is used to describe formal magic castings that accumulate power based upon multiple castings within a batch.
 The scrolls Damage Aura, Protection Aura, and Spell Store are examples of this type of formal magic.
-The first step requires only a single casting, the next step requires two additional castings (for a total of three castings).
-To go further, three additional castings are needed (for a total of six castings), with the last step involving four additional castings (total of ten castings).
+The first step requires only a single casting; the next step requires two additional castings (for a total of three castings).
+To go further, three additional castings are needed (for a total of six castings), with the last step involving four additional castings (for a total of ten castings).
 These types of formal magic can never go past ten castings (four steps), and some may be limited below that number.
 Each step counts as one effect with regard to the 5 formal magic effect limit.

 **Healing Effects**: Effects that, if cast normally, include the word “Earth” in the incantation.